sovrynn/ecdo/6-LITERATURE-MEDIA/compton/README.md

 "Exodus Lost: An Inquiry into the Genesis of Civilization"

+Most of his work is based on Mesoamerica and the Middle East (Mesopotamia, Egypt, Mediterranean).

 ## forum post on his 3200 bc comet impact hypothesis

 What follows is a [forum post](https://www.mormondialogue.org/topic/74277-global-flood-literalism-rides-again/page/5/) detailing an Internet anon's synopsis of the work of S. C. Compton in his book "Exodus Lost: An Inquiry into the Genesis of Civilization".
 Full forum post text below.